tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

   - 3) leveraging others, and
   - 4) empowering others.

+- before finding wholesale deals, you need to find the buyer first, as the buyer would be able to tell if the deal is a good deal or not.

 - The first step to becoming a successful wholesaler is to find great deals.
 The old adage of you make your money when you buy is true for the wholesaler.
 So how do you know what a great deal is.
 It all comes down to the math.

 - To determine the price you should offer a seller, you need to know what the average ARV of the homes in your area are.
 To do so, you can use websites and mobile apps that provide that information.